richgrov/simulo-backend/backend/prompt.md

     // ...
 };

-// A material changes the appearance of an object.
-Materials are expensive to create and are in
-// limited supply, so unless with good reason not to, create them once at the beginning of the
-// program and reuse them.
-class Material {
+// An object that displays a rectangular mesh.
+The mesh is colored/textured based on the `material`
+// constructor parameter.
+// The mesh displayed is anchored at the top-left corner. class RenderedObject : public Object {
 public:
-    Material(uint32_t image_id, float r, float g, float b);
+   RenderedObject(const Material &material);

+   virtual glm::mat4 recalculate_transform() override;

+   virtual ~RenderedObject();

 private:
    // ...
 };

 // Utility for creating solid-colored objects.
 The image id of a 1x1 pixel image that, when